myp79/Quera-Problem-Solution/README.md

 - After commit your solution, run makeMD.py of the question category then commit the change for showing solved problems.

+Note: Don't run the makeMD.py with vscode.
+Only use command `python makeMD.py` in category folder.

 Good luck